junxit/us-congress-bills-114/metadata.md

 - 2015-01-21 — Introduced in House
 - 2015-01-21 — Introduced in House
 - 2015-01-21 — Referred to the House Committee on Financial Services.
+- 2015-04-29 — Hearings Held by the Subcommittee on Capital Markets and Government Sponsored Enterprises Prior to Referral.
+- 2015-05-20 — Committee Consideration and Mark-up Session Held.
+- 2015-05-20 — Ordered to be Reported by the Yeas and Nays: 53 - 0.
+- 2015-07-14 — Considered under suspension of the rules. (consideration: CR H5140-5142)
+- 2015-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+432.
+- 2015-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-14 — Mr. Luetkemeyer moved to suspend the rules and pass the bill.
+- 2015-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5140)
+- 2015-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5140)
+- 2015-07-14 — Placed on the Union Calendar, Calendar No. 148.
+- 2015-07-14 — Reported by the Committee on Financial Services.
+H. Rept.
+114-199.
+- 2015-07-14 — Reported by the Committee on Financial Services.
+H. Rept.
+114-199.